flatironinstitute/neurosift/README.md

 neurosift view-nwb /path/to/file.nwb
 ```

-This should open a web browser window with the Neurosift web app pointing to a symlinked copy of your file.
-You can then navigate to the file and visualize the contents.
+This will open a web browser window with the Neurosift web app pointing to a symlinked copy of your file.
+You can then browse the file and visualize its contents.

 When finished, you can stop the server by pressing Ctrl-C in the terminal window.